Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 The fix: Override threshold.

-Chris’s rule: Only override Jordan if the decision would cost $10K+ or seriously damage the client relationship.
-Everything else, let Jordan’s decision stand, even if Chris would’ve chosen differently.
+Chris’s rule was simple: only override Jordan if a decision would cost $10K+ or seriously damage a client relationship; for everything else, he let Jordan’s call stand, even when he would’ve chosen differently.

 Week 5 example:

-Jordan approved a $950 software purchase.
-Chris thought they should’ve tried the free version first.
+Purchase example: Jordan approved a $950 software purchase even though Chris thought they should’ve tried the free version first.

 Chris’s instinct: “We should’ve tested free version, cancel the purchase.”

-Result: Jordan learned through experience (software wasn’t as useful as expected, the free version would’ve been smarter).
-Next purchase, Jordan tested the free version first.
-Learning happened without undermining authority.
+Result: Jordan learned through experience (the software wasn’t as useful as expected, and the free version would’ve been smarter), so on the next purchase she tested the free version first and still kept her authority intact.

-Problem 2: Vague Authority Boundaries Create Escalation Loops
+Problem 2: Vague Authority Boundaries That Keep Every Decision Escalating

 You tell Jordan “handle operations,” but don’t define what operations means.